 Duration: 1 year full-time

-The PDip is a nine-month, full-time intensive programme that is suited to students who have a degree in mathematics, statistics or economics.
+The MSc in Actuarial Science is a one-year, full-time intensive programme that is suited to students who have a degree in mathematics, statistics or economics.

-Leading to the award of Diploma, it offers the opportunity to gain exemption from professional exemptions.
+Leading to the award of a Master’s degree, it offers the opportunity to gain exemption from professional exemptions.

-Although you only need to take 120 credits (equivalent to a minimum of four subjects leading to the professional examinations) for the Diploma, you can take further subjects for exemption purposes.
-If you take fewer than 120 credits, you may be eligible for a Postgraduate Certificate in Actuarial Science.
+Although you only need to take 180 credits for the MSc, you can take further subjects for exemption purposes.
+If you take fewer than 180 credits, you may be eligible for a Postgraduate Diploma in Actuarial Science.